 The United States Navy failed to project their Vanguard space rocket and satellite into orbit on the evening of Tuesday, 28th.

-The United States Navy failed to project their Vanguard space rocket and satellite into orbit on the evening of Tuesday, 28th.
+Background: The United States Navy failed to project their Vanguard space rocket and satellite into orbit on the evening of Tuesday, 28th.
 April.

 The cause of this failure was the inability of the third stage of the rocket to release itself from the second, and was thus thrown off course and plunged into the Atlantic some 1,500 miles southeast of the launching station.